forwardemail/custom-fonts-in-emails/README.md

 You can now use any font in your emails – without having to use art software like Photoshop or Sketch!

-It supports system-wide fonts out of the box, but you can pass a file path if you wish to use a custom non-standard font.
+It supports system-wide and `node_modules` fonts out of the box, but you can pass a file path if you wish to use a custom non-standard font.
 You can also customize its kerning, anchor, color/fill, stroke, font size (even in points if needed), add custom attributes to the HTML tag, and more!
 See [Usage](#usage), [Options](#options), and the [API](#api) reference below for more info.

 It even uses the [fast-levenshtein][fast-levenshtein] algorithm to detect the closest match to the spelling of a font (e.g. in case you mispellled `Arial` as `Arail`).